Demographics of Zambia: UN estimates

-Fertility and births
+Demographic and Health Surveys

 Total Fertility Rate (TFR) (Wanted TFR) and Crude Birth Rate (CBR) :

-Fertility data as of 2013-2014 (DHS Program):
+Fertility data as of 2013–2014 (DHS Program):

 Fertility rate by religion

 At national level, the TFR was highest among women with no religious affiliation at 6.5.
 Among the women with religious affiliation Protestants had the highest TFR of 6.0, followed by Muslims with 5.9 and Catholics with 5.7.

 Life expectancy

-Other demographic statistics

-The following demographic statistics of Zambia in 2022 are from the World Population Review.